 - I keep a list of what I am trying to get done in any week.

 I have no idea why it is so burdensome to wash my reading glasses.
-When I don’t feel like doing it I will wear dirty ones rather than take two minutes to do it.
+When I don’t feel like doing it I will wear dirty ones rather than take the less than two minutes to do it.

 In full disclosure: This blog post was written while I procrastinated on another project: True in the original post.
 True Now.